-Using our model, one can now correct for the effect of mismatch, since we have found the quantitative dependence of attenuation on the mismatch angle.
+Using our model, one can now correct for the effect of mismatch, since we have found, for the first time, the quantitative analytical dependence of attenuation on the mismatch angle.
 This is vital for DBS measurements of spherical tokamak plasmas, where the pitch angle is large and varies both spatially and temporally, making optimisation for all channels at all times impossible.
-Furthermore, the effect of mismatch is also important in conventional tokamaks, especially for high wavenumber measurements.

-With the physical insight from this model, data from existing DBS systems can be better analysed, and future DBS systems better designed.
+Furthermore, we find analytical evidence that mismatch attenuation is also important in conventional tokamaks, especially for high wavenumber measurements.
+Being able to calculate the quantitative effect of mismatch enables one to relax the criterion that the probe wavevector has to be exactly perpendicular to the magnetic field.
+As long as the mismatch angle is not so large that the signal is completely attenuated, the mismatch attenuation can be quantitatively corrected with our model.
+This allows one to run DBS studies with fewer repeated shots by optimising the launch angles such that there is useful data on as many channels as possible, to glean new physical insights from legacy data, and to potentially design simpler DBS systems with smaller ranges of launch angles or without 2D steering.